 georgia landlord tenant property law

-When it comes to Georgia landlord responsibilities, they're as follows.
+When it comes to landlord responsibilities in Georgia, they're as follows.
 If a landlord fails to adhere to any of these clauses, their renters might be able to legally break the lease or sue the landlord.

 • Abide by all terms of the lease agreement